Roll20/roll20-character-sheets/PokemonTabletopAdventures_v3/README.md

 ### Feb 23rd, 2021

+- Unifies background colours for text areas and number inputs
-- Added collapsing to the Origin Feature
+- Added collapsing to the Origin Feature and all Class Features
-- Added a send to chat button for the Origin Feature to output the name and description in the chat log in a nice and easily readable format
+- Added a send to chat button for the Origin Feature and Class Features to output the name and description in the chat log in a nice and easily readable format
+  - Made the name of the features into the same button when collapsed to improve consistency of design vis-a-vis the moves section

 ### Feb 18th, 2021